-A shield for a Mini 32 ESP32 board that connects to a RGB LED Matrix panel.Designed by Brian Lough, Ships from Ireland
+A shield for a Mini 32 ESP32 board that connects to a RGB LED Matrix panel.Designed by Brian Lough in Ireland

 What is it?
-A shield for easily controlling RGB LED Matrix using a Mini 32 ESP32 board.
+This shield is a Kit for easily controlling RGB LED Matrix using a Mini 32 ESP32 board.
 This board takes advantages of the cables that come included with most displays.
-This board is designed to wo...Read More…
+This board is de...Read More…

-A shield for easily controlling RGB LED Matrix using a Mini 32 ESP32 board.
+This shield is a Kit for easily controlling RGB LED Matrix using a Mini 32 ESP32 board.
 This board takes advantages of the cables that come included with most displays.

 This board is designed to work with the awesome PX Matrix arduino library by 2dom

 Also Note: PxMatrix has recently changed one of the default pins it uses for its examples.
 P_OE previously used to be 2, but now has switched to 16.
 These boards were designed with P_OE connected to pin 2, so you will need to change P_OE back to 2 to use PxMatrix's examples.